adjust/cocos2dx_sdk/doc/ios/ios.md

 ### 7. Set up deep link reattributions

-You can set up the adjust SDK to handle deep links that are used to open your app via a custom URL scheme.
+You can set up the adjust SDK to handle deep links used to open your app via a custom URL scheme.
 We will only read certain adjust specific parameters.
 This is essential if you are planning to run retargeting or re-engagement campaigns with deep links.